google-site-verification: google596e44881695a74e.html

 What if an item needs repaired.

-The likes of a damaged plug top does not mean an automatic fail.
-During testing, this can be replaced .
+The likes of a damaged plug top or the wrong fuse does not mean an automatic fail.
+During testing, these can be replaced .
 Then I record it on the repaired equipment log for audit purposes.

 What is the most common repair.